Baked Chicken Nuggets

 Ingredients

-- ½ cup tapioca starch
+- ½ cup tapioca starch (see notes)

-- 2 teaspoons each: garlic powder and onion powder
+- 2 teaspoons EACH: garlic powder and onion powder

-- ½ teaspoon each: salt and pepper
+- ½ teaspoon EACH: salt and pepper

 - 1 large egg

-- 2 teaspoons oil
+- Spray olive oil

 Instructions

-- Whisk together the tapioca starch, garlic powder, onion powder, salt, and pepper in a medium-sized bowl.
-Whisk the egg in another medium-sized bowl.½ cup tapioca starch, 2 teaspoons each: garlic powder and onion powder, ½ teaspoon each: salt and pepper, 1 large egg
+- Preheat the oven to 425 degrees Fahrenheit.
+Line a baking sheet with parchment paper.
+Whisk together the tapioca starch, garlic powder, onion powder, salt, and pepper in a medium-sized bowl.
+Whisk the egg in another medium-sized bowl.½ cup tapioca starch, 2 teaspoons EACH: garlic powder and onion powder, ½ teaspoon EACH: salt and pepper, 1 large egg

 - Drop all the chicken pieces into the bowl with the egg.
 One at a time pull them out and drop them in the bowl with the tapioca starch, making sure that each piece is completely covered before placing it onto the prepared baking sheet.
-(Keep one hand for pulling the chicken out of the egg and the other for coating it in the starch.)3 chicken breasts
+(Keep one hand for pulling the chicken out of the egg and the other for coating it in the starch.)1 lb chicken breasts

 What size pieces should I cut the nuggets?